 Our uniform identifies our College community, and also helps all to have a sense of belonging.
 Our Frome College uniform must be worn correctly at all times, including their journey to and from the Frome College where they are representing the College in the community.
-Further details about the specifics of the College uniform can be found on the website in the Uniform Policy.
+Further details about the specifics of the College uniform can be found on the website.
+With regards to jewellery students are permitted to wear up one ring on each hand, one bracelet on each wrist, one plain non-decorative nose stud and up to two earrings.
+Nose rings are not permitted and hoop ear rings should be no larger than a 1p coin.